 What about Documents to be filed in the Land Titles Office?

-In consultation with the Law Society, the Registrar-General of the LTO has now issued a Directive which will allow for the video witnessing of transfers and other instruments as a temporary accommodation in response to COVID-19 until March 30, 2021.
+In consultation with the Law Society, the Registrar-General of the LTO has issued an original Directive, and an extension, which will allow for the video witnessing of transfers and other instruments as a temporary accommodation in response to COVID-19 until March 30, 2021.
 The Directive may be revoked prior to that date or further extended at that time.